 You wouldn’t think so, however, when looking at the difference in prices.
-Popular brand Sarson’s Malt Vinegar costs 95p for 400ml whilst Tesco’s generic malt vinegar is just 39p for 568ml and Asda’s is just 29p for the same amount.
+Popular brand Sarson’s Malt Vinegar costs £1.40 for 568ml at Sainsbury's.

 For a healthy, filling breakfast you can’t go far wrong with porridge oats.
 But you can go wrong with the price, depending on which type you buy.